 - Use professional judgement and make up required dose using lower strengths, if possible (e.g. dispense 250mg tabs to give 500mg per day).

 - If this cannot be done or if in any doubt, prescription should be returned to the prescriber for amendment.

 For incomplete prescriptions for Schedule 2 and 3 Controlled Drugs, see our Controlled Drugs section.

-Q. How do I endorse a licensed medicine not in the Drug Tariff?
+Q. How should I endorse a prescription for a licensed medicine not listed in the Drug Tariff?

 Endorse the quantity dispensed over the pack size used, and if the prescription has been issued generically, also endorse the brand name or the name of the supplier (see picture opposite).

 The Pricing Authority reimburses using the NHS-listed reimbursement price, but if this is not known by them (i.e. the supplier does not list the product/price on the NHS database, dm+d*) then they will need to use your endorsed price (N.B. the following must be included: the pack size, and total net price for that pack before discount and ex VAT.)
 It is important to only include the necessary information in line with the endorsement requirement as any additional information could risk misinterpretation which could lead to an incorrect payment being made.

 *For more information on dm+d, please visit this page.

 Q. A patient has presented a non-repeatable prescription for '28 x 5mg tablets'.
 The 5mg strength is unavailable as it is in short supply; however, I do have '56 x 2.5mg tablets' in stock.
 As this is the same amount of drug i.e. 140mg which can be administered at the prescribed dose by doubling the number of tablets; can I dispense 56 x 2.5mg tablets against this prescription instead?